jamiebriant/dw55-phonegap/README.md

 This is based on 1.2.0 so you may have to delete your old target/xxx_iOS folder.

 Haven't got the Android version working yet.

+**Note:** There are two main.m files.
+The one in the root of the PhoneGapApp folder is a dummy file that Dreamweaver looks for to see if it needs to rebuild the directory.